 Intended outcome Success criteria Improved attainment among disadvantaged pupils across the curriculum at the end of KS4, with a focus Maths and English The gap between disadvantaged and non-disadvantaged closes further.
 Students are making the same level of progress and this is evidenced in the progress 8 and attainment 8 scores Improved reading comprehension among disadvantaged pupils across KS3.
 Improved comprehension skills among disadvantaged students which is evident in tests.
 There is a smaller disparity between the scores of disadvantaged pupils and their non-disadvantaged peers.
 Teachers should also have recognised this improvement through engagement in lessons and book scrutiny.
 To achieve and sustain improved wellbeing for all students, including those who are disadvantaged.
-This is seen through the various surveys sent to students and parents.
-Feedback from the Learning Mentor Team highlights the improvement in wellbeing particularly from the disadvantaged students To maintain the outstanding attendance figures in the school and to continue to improve attendance of our disadvantaged students The overall absence rate for all students being at/above 95% for all students including the disadvantaged students The percentage of all students who are persistently absent being below 5%
+Feedback from the Learning Mentor Team highlights the improvement in wellbeing particularly from the disadvantaged students.
+All students who need to see a learning mentor or the school counsellor are seen To maintain the outstanding attendance figures in the school and to continue to improve attendance of our disadvantaged The overall absence rate for all students being at/above 95% for all students including the disadvantaged students students The percentage of all students who are persistently absent being below 5%